Last Updated on

 You should keep in mind thou, that the best viewpoint to Segla is the neighbouring mountain, Hesten.
-The iconic photographs of Segla’s bare cliffs are taken from Hesten’s summit or from rough saddle between the two mountains (as on the picture above).
+The iconic photographs of Segla’s bare cliffs are taken from Hesten’s summit or from rough meadow between the two mountains (as on the picture above).

 Segla and Hesten attract hundreds of outdoor enthusiasts every summer; undoubtedly you’ll be planning to hike the two before even reaching the end of this article!
 But, don’t drop everything just yet and read it thoroughly to learn how to make the most of your visit to Fjordgard, where to search for the best views in the area and how to experience the great generosity of the locals!